ThreeSixtyGiving/website/README.rst

 We use a child theme of the Responsive Theme.
 The code to run the CKAN work is in /ckan
-Within that directory we have to manually set up the following subdirectories and make sure they are writable: ckan - saves json data for each 'group' call to ckan urls  - saves json data for each 'package' call to ckan data - not used but could store raw 360 data pulled from CKAN
+Within that directory we have to manually set up the following subdirectories and make sure they are writable:

+* ckan - saves json data for each 'group' call to ckan
+* urls  - saves json data for each 'package' call to ckan
+* logos - saves the logos of data producers
+* data - not used but could store raw 360 data pulled from CKAN

+NB: These diretories are added to .gitignore so do not show in the repository.

 We have created a dedicated template page called page-data.php.
 This will be displayed if there is a Wordpress page with the slug 'data'.